15 January 2021

 The Helvetians (Helvetii in Latin) was the name for some Celtic tribes.
 They inhabited the Swiss Plateau.

-The names of some of these tribes are known, the Tigurini, Ambrones, Verbigeni and Tugini.
-The Rauraci and Suebi inhabited the regions of Basel, Southern Alsace and Baden in the same period.
+The names of some of the tribes are known, the Tigurini, Ambrones, Verbigeni and Tugini.
+The Rauraci and Suebi inhabited the regions of Basel, Southern Alsace and Baden during the same period.

 The other tribes in present-day Switzerland and neighbouring areas were: